rixiobarrios/git-workflow-teams/README.md

 it's a great way of making sure that `feature` stays up to date. _Remember: when you "rebase your code on top of things" the branch following `git rebase` is what you're rebasing your branch "on top of" — it will be the new "base" for your current branch if executed._

-### What's in a rebase, really?

-Let's break down the following diagram together.
+Whew, that was a lot!
+Let's recap.

 ![](https://git.generalassemb.ly/storage/user/5689/files/83a08d14-04f1-11e8-9dd5-afa93ef0d6cb)